PlanTL-GOB-ES/SciELO-Spain-Crawler/README.md

 If you execute the crawler in a previously created directory, the crawler will only download the added documents, instead of the full collection again.

-The crawler creates 4 different directories in the output directory, and a text file:
+The crawler creates a text file and five different directories in the output directory:
 <pre>
 last_date.txt
 Stores the date of the last time the crawled was executed.
 This file is used to control the download of new